-Under Jeff's guidance, the SeaLink Travel Group's increased its revenue from \$12.8 million as a small, privately-owned South Australian business in 1997 to \$204 million in 2017, even making it onto the Australian Securities Exchange (ASX) as a multi-million dollar publically-listed company in 2013.
+Under Jeff's guidance, the SeaLink Travel Group's increased its revenue from \$12.8 million as a small, privately-owned South Australian business in 1997 to \$204 million in 2017, even making it onto the Australian white beaches and towering cliffs.
+"My interest in tourism started at SeaLink when we found that it was a great way to increase the number of passengers on the ferry services and showcase a great part of Australia," says Jeff.
+"Today on the Kangaroo Island ferry over 80% are now visitors to the island, including around 23% of which are international visitors.

-Today, during peak periods, SeaLink Kangaroo Island ferries make the 45-minute journey up to 12 times a day, carrying locals and tourists alike to the beautiful sanctuary lined with more than 500 kilometres of pearl white beaches and towering cliffs.
+Today, during peak periods, SeaLink Kangaroo Island ferries make the 45-minute journey up to 12 times a day, carrying locals and tourists alike to the beautiful sanctuary lined with more than 500 kilometres of pearl